-The asset management system records information about a range of equipment including poles, cables, transformers, substations, switchgear (HV and LV), miscellaneous assets such as battery chargers and relays etc. Ancillary to the asset management system is a "Faults" system that records interruptions, a "Competency" register that records an individual's competency for tasks that need to be performed on the network.
-It is anticipated that a distribution management system will be introduced within the next two years.
-This system would supersede the Faults, Competency, and SCADA and several other ad-hoc systems to form an integrated system.
-A decision on whether or not to proceed with a distribution management system will be made during 2018.
+The asset management system records information about a range of equipment including poles, cables, transformers, substations, switchgear (HV and LV), miscellaneous assets such as battery chargers and relays etc. Ancillary to the asset management system is a "Faults" system that records interruptions, and a "Competency" register that records an individual's competency for tasks that need to be performed on the network.
+An ADMS (Advanced Distribution Management System) is currently being implemented.
+This system will supersede the Faults, Competency, and SCADA and several other ad-hoc systems to form an integrated system.
+The chosen ADMS is from OSI (Open Systems International) and called monarchTM (multi-platform open network architecture).

 The GIS system installed at EA Networks is called G/Technology.
-This system is very "open" (stored in Oracle RDBMS) and all its data is accessible by other applications (including the asset management system).
-EA Networks have converted all data held in this system from the previous GIS and are now capturing new data.
+This system is very "open" (stored in OracleTM RDBMS) and all its data is accessible by other applications (including the asset management system).
+EA Networks have converted all data held in the previous GIS into this system and are now capturing new data.
 The previous GIS was used to capture all primary asset information from paper and digital work-plans and maps.
 The data is being used for RAB and asset management.
 In conjunction with the asset management system, G/Technology keeps information on types of equipment installed at a site.
 The asset management system records engineering and financial details of assets and tracks maintenance history of those assets and other associated equipment.
 The G/Technology and asset management system databases are continually expanding to accommodate new sources of information.
 EA Networks can geographically locate any uniquely identifiable asset via G/Technology and the asset management system can provide all available data on that asset.

 GIS viewing software provides users information which is drawn from data stored in many different systems.
 Information from external agencies, the asset management system, GIS, GPS units, and other open data sources can be drawn together for a spatial view of data that can reveal previously hidden relationships.
-It is hoped to integrate the "Faults" system to the new GIS so that improved spatial analysis can be performed on fault statistics.
+It is hoped to integrate the ADMS data to the new GIS so that improved spatial analysis can be performed on fault statistics and other real-time data can be visualised/analysed.